 You may want to book a guided tour of the museum.
 The last time I was there, I booked a 2+ hour private guided tour.
 The guide was excellent and made the museum come to life for my husband, who’s not really an art lover like me.

 3. Galileo Museum

-If you’re not a fan of Italian art, you could substitute the Galileo Museum for the Uffizi.
+If you’re not a fan of fine art, you could substitute the Galileo Museum for the Uffizi.
 The museum is housed in a medieval palace, the Palazzo Castellani, and is perfect for science buffs.

 Over two floors, you’ll find an impressive collection of scientific instruments from the Renaissance, including telescopes, clocks, anatomical models, and astrological models.
 They reflect Italy’s claim as the center of the first scientific revolution.